MCP Tool Reference

 app_environmentyesEnvironment.

-metric_subjectnoMetric category name to list metrics for (e.g. performance_metrics, host_metrics).
+metric_subjectnoMetric category name (e.g. performance_metrics, host_metrics) or a dashboard:id reference.

 get_metric_names